An Introductory Guide to Milk Texturing and Steaming for Coffee Drinks

 What is Steamed Milk?

-Steamed milk is characterized by its velvety texture, created by utilizing a steam wand to inject steam into the milk.
+Steamed milk is characterized by its velvety texture, created by using a steam wand to inject steam into the milk.
 The silky-smooth, glossy microfoam has tiny, fully integrated bubbles suspended throughout.
-When mixed with coffee, the resulting drink has a luxurious, creamy mouthfeel.
-Steamed milk is the foundation for a lot of espresso-based beverages, such as latte and flat white.
+When mixed with coffee, the resulting beverage has a luxurious, creamy mouthfeel.
+Steamed milk is the foundation for many espresso-based beverages, such as latte and flat white.

 What is Frothed Milk?

-Frothed milk callsfor air to be incorporated.
+Frothed milk needs air to be incorporated.
 The result is a drier, lighter texture distinct from the velvety microfoam of steamed milk.
 Frothed milk has larger bubbles and a more voluminous foam.
-This can be achieved utilizing the espresso coffee steam wand or a specialized frother.
+This can be achieved using the espresso steam wand or a specialized frother.
 Frothed milk is mostly used when preparing cappuccino or certain latte recipes, such as latte macchiato.

 The Science Behind Milk Texturing

-Grasp the chemistry and physics involved in milk texturing is necessary for mastering the art of making the perfect foam for coffee drinks.
+Knowledge the chemistry and physics involved in milk texturing is necessary for mastering the art of making the ideal foam for coffee drinks.
 When we texture milk, we are essentially introducing air into the milk and heating it, which alters its physical properties in a fascinating way.

 The Chemistry of Milk Texturing